How we program for your goals

 What works well for one person may not work well for another.

-But while every program we create is individual, the training principles behind good programming are backed by years of scientific research.
+At ATTIKA, every client follows a program adapted to their body, goals, lifestyle, injuries, and experience level.
+But while every program is individual, the training principles behind good programming are backed by years of scientific research.

 There is a reason behind the order of exercises, the rep ranges, the rest periods, the tempo, and even why some things are repeated for weeks at a time.

-A good warm-up is not just about “loosening up.”
+A warm-up is not just about “loosening up.”

-It prepares the body and nervous system for the work ahead.
+It prepares the body and nervous system for the work ahead by increasing blood flow, improving joint mobility, and getting muscles ready to move properly.

 2. Activation First